CoolLKKPS/LC_LethalElementsTheta/README.md

-# Lethal Elements BETA
+# Lethal Elements THETA (θ)

-<strong style="color:red;">This is a BETA release for testing purposes.
-Expect bugs and explosions :P </strong>
+> Fork of [LethalElementsBeta](https://thunderstore.io/c/lethal-company/p/v0xx/LethalElementsBeta) by [v0xx](https://github.com/v0xx-dev) updated for the latest game versions (`v73` and above), with some additional fixes and small changes.

+---

 A weather enhancement mod for Lethal Company that introduces new environmental challenges to test your survival skills.